thomasgillis/dbs/README.md

 - `OMPI_HWLOC_DEP` will be `--with-hwloc=internal` unless you specify it otherwise
 - `OMPI_ZLIB_DEP` will be `--with-zlib=internal` unless you specify it otherwise
 - `OMPI_LIBEVENT_DEP` will be `--with-libevent=internal` unless you specify it otherwise

+**PMIX specificities**

+Similar to OpenMPI, it's possible to choose where to take the different other libs from

+- `OMPI_HWLOC_DEP` will be empty unless you specify it otherwise
+- `OMPI_ZLIB_DEP` will be empty unless you specify it otherwise
+- `OMPI_LIBEVENT_DEP` will be empty unless you specify it otherwise